Trustpower Community Awards

 The Community Awards are then presented at a formal function, to which representatives of all entered organisations are invited.
 All award recipients take home a framed certificate with category winners receiving $500, runners up $250 and the Supreme Winner receiving $1,500, a trophy and an all-expenses paid trip for two representatives to attend the Trustpower National Community Awards.

-For more information visit the Trustpower Community Awards website or follow what's happening on Facebook.
+For more information visit the Trustpower Community Awards website.